anhminhtran235/real_time_sudoku_solver/README.md

 # 3/ How can you run it?

 - Just download all files, make sure you have the required installation of Python, OpenCV, Tensorflow and Keras, and run main.py
-- If you want to try training the Convolution Network on your own computer, you will need to download
+- If you want to try training the Convolution Network on your own computer, you will need to download Chars74K Dataset http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/, takes images 1-9 (We only need 1-9) and put them in folders "1", "2", ..., "9" respectively in the same directory with where you put all my Python files.
+After that, just run digitRecognition.py